pedrosalasrojo/fairness_metrics/README.md

 ## Acknowledgments

 Alexandros Puente Pomar (Research Assistant) developed the original implementation of these metrics that this toolkit builds on.
-His work — the correctness and care in the underlying computations — was excellent.
+His work, the correctness and care in the underlying computations, was excellent.
 This public repo would not exist without it.

 ## How to cite